-In addition, the Issuer's trading business is generally exposed to a prolonged period of elevated asset price volatility, particularly if it negatively affects the depth of marketplace liquidity.
+In addition, the Issuer's trading business is generally exposed to a prolonged period of elevated asset price volatility, particularly if it adversely affects market liquidity.
 Such a scenario could impact the Issuer's ability to execute client trades and may also result in lower client flow-driven income and/or market-based losses on its existing portfolio of market risks.
-These can include having to absorb higher hedging costs from rebalancing risks that need to be managed dynamically as market levels and their associated volatilities change.
+These can include higher hedging costs from rebalancing risks that need to be managed dynamically as market levels and their associated volatilities change.

 It is difficult to predict changes in market conditions, and such changes could have a material adverse effect on the Issuer's business, results of operations, financial condition and prospects.

-Treasury and capital risk
+4. Treasury and capital risk